 The Film Distribution and Marketing MA is highly focused on in-class exercises and practical workshops.
 During your time at BCU, you’ll get to negotiate the rights for a project, create posters, trailers and other marketing material and pitch your film to an industry panel.
 As much as possible, we will simulate the experiences and tests of the professional world.

-For those taking the module ‘Film Marketing Planning & Deployment’, selected students are usually placed within companies in the industry at the Cannes Film Festival, and have worked in assisting top film distributors, sales agents and production companies..
+For those taking the module ‘Film Marketing Planning & Deployment’, selected students have previously been placed within companies in the industry at the Cannes Film Festival, and have worked in assisting top film distributors, sales agents and production companies..

 You can see what our students got up to here:

-As part of your MA you will take part in a work placement with a film distribution company at Cannes Film Festival, the world's leading movie market and festival.
-You will work alongside top film professionals in Cannes as you learn more about the practicalities of buying, selling and acquiring films.
+As part of your MA you may have the opportunity to take part in a work placement with a film distribution company at Cannes Film Festival, or an alternative experience.
+Students have previously worked alongside top film professionals in Cannes to learn more about the practicalities of buying, selling and acquiring films.

 The Cannes International Film Festival is an annual film festival that previews new films from around the globe.
 Founded in 1946, it is one of the most prestigious and publicised film festivals in the world.